Relief for Homeowners and Renters Impacted by Covid-19

 - Home foreclosures, and related evictions, will cease for 60 days, as of March 18, on all federally backed mortgages

-- On June 17, the FHFA announced that Fannie Mae and Freddie Mac are extending their foreclosure moratoria for GSE-backed single-family mortgages until at least August 31, 2020.
+- On January 19, 2021, the FHFA announced that Fannie Mae and Freddie Mac are extending their foreclosure moratoria for GSE-backed single-family mortgages through February 28, 2021.

 - Some renters have protections, too.
 Any tenant living in a federally assisted property or a property (of any size) with a federally backed mortgage may not be given notice of eviction or evicted for four months.
 Expanded emergency rental relief is needed to cover more tenants and minimize dislocation and stress towards the end of the moratorium.
 Tenants who are being evicted over the next four months should ask whether they live in a federally backed property.